Skip to main content

 Prepare modification report

-A modification request must be accompanied by a modification report which details the nature of the proposed modification.
-The proponent must have regard to the State Significant Infrastructure Guidelines - Preparing a Modification Report (Appendix F) when preparing the modification report.
+When preparing the report, the proponent must have regard to the State Significant Infrastructure Guidelines - Preparing a Modification Report (Appendix F).

 Submit modification application

-Once complete, the proponent must submit the modification request and modification report on the NSW planning portal.
+Once complete, the proponent must submit the modification request and modification report on the NSW Planning Portal.

 Exhibit modification report

-Once received, the department will publish the modification application and modification report on the NSW planning portal.
+Once received, the Department will publish the modification application and modification report on the NSW planning portal.

 During the exhibition period, anyone can make a written submission on the modification request.